the-teachingRSE-project/competencies/README.md

 * "A Survey of Initiatives Providing Educative Material in the RSE Space" ([survey.pdf](https://github.com/CaptainSifff/paper_teaching-learning-RSE/blob/build/survey.pdf))
 * "Educating RSEs in Germany - What Needs to Be Done" ([call_to_action.pdf](https://github.com/CaptainSifff/paper_teaching-learning-RSE/blob/build/call_to_action.pdf))

+A summarised version of the competencies can be found here: [summarised_competencies](https://ieeexplore.ieee.org/document/10930785)

 ## How to contribute - Some of our rules

 This paper is intended as a collaborative effort and we are looking for input from you.